FAQ on BiDaE Products

 The nominal response time of searches and other interactive operations is 2 seconds.
 Current locations of moving objects are updated within 10 seconds.
 This near real-time tracking update rate is a design choice, as a tradeoff between real-time response and user experience: The delay is introduced by the filter used to eliminate as much as possible jitters, unpredictable and false object movements caused by unavoidable fluctuations and background noise in signals received by Lbeacons.

 Lbeacons are powered either via AC line or PoE (Power over Ethernet).
 Simple tags runs on cell batteries that require replacement once every 6-8 months.
 Tools such as battery status indicator and low-battery alerts provided by BOT supports both impromptu battery replacement as needed and periodic replacement operations.
 Batteries of smart watches worn by patients/residents are recharged with help from their care providers who are recipients of low-battery alerts from BOT.

-The BPS platform is structured as an IOT fog for sake of scalability, practically without limit in terms of number of Lbeacons (read more) .
+The BPS platform is structured as an IOT fog for sake of scalability.
+It scales practically without limit in terms of number of Lbeacons.
 The list below contains reasons:

 - Each Lbeacon works at the edge to eliminate duplicates in object location data.
-Bay doing so, Lbeacons relieve the server of this CPU intensive work and significantly reduce of the volume of data to be transmitted to the server.
+By doing so, Lbeacons relieve the server of this CPU intensive work and significantly reduce of the volume of data transmitted to the server.